Artist’s Statement and Interview

 Joan Huiner Ranzini, 2022

 Joan Huiner Ranzini is an abstract painter and collage artist living and working in Virginia.
-Her work process and product have a structure and intensity of feeling shaped by a background in drawing, architectural design and travel in Japan.
+Her work process and product are shaped by a background in drawing, architectural design and travel in Japan.
 She seeks to create images in paint and collage that feel potent and alive.
 Her deep purpose is to discover forms of beauty that develop naturally from the creative process, without preconceptions about palette or imagery.

 At the Beverley Street Studio School in Staunton, she has studied, taught drawing classes and served as Academic Program Coordinator.
-She maintains an active solo and juried exhibit schedule and her work is included in public and private collections.
+She maintains an active solo and juried exhibit schedule and her work is included in public and private collections in the USA, and private collections in Canada, Germany and Japan.

 Photo credit: Fran Fevrier